The Magnificent Ambersons (film): Retrospective reviews

 In the Los Angeles Times, Kevin Thomas argued, "Although reams have been written about the mutilation of Orson Welles's second feature, what remains of it is nevertheless a major accomplishment".
 Jonathan Rosenbaum of the Chicago Reader called its mise-en-scène "extraordinary" and wrote that the film contains some of the finest acting in American cinema.

 In 1991, The Magnificent Ambersons was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 In 1998 Time Out conducted a poll and the film was voted 62nd greatest film of all time.
 The film was included in Sight and Sounds 1972 list of the top 10 greatest films ever made, and again in the 1982 list.
 In 2000, the film was ranked at No.25 in The Village Voices 100 Greatest Films list, The Magnificent Ambersons placed 81st in the 2012 Sight & Sound critics' poll of the greatest films ever made; it also received four directors' votes, one of which was that of Terence Davies.
-In 2015, the film ranked 11th on BBC's "100 Greatest American Films" list, voted on by film critics from around the world.
+In 2015, the film ranked 11th on the BBC's "100 Greatest American Films" list, voted on by film critics from around the world.
 The February 2020 issue of New York Magazine lists The Magnificent Ambersons as among "The Best Movies That Lost Best Picture at the Oscars."